Orofacial Myofunctional Disorder

 - Breathing frequently through the mouth or having an open mouth continuously when at rest (poor oral posture)

 Hartrick Dentistry has the special training and experience to diagnose and treat an OMD in a patient at any age.
-Call (248) 549-0950 to schedule a consultation.
+If you aren’t sure whether you or your child could have an OMD, we encourage you to call our office at (248) 549-0950 to schedule a consultation today.
+We can work collaboratively with a certified myofunctional therapist to help provide non-invasive care for the treatment of OMDs.

 Hartrick Dentistry is proud to serve the oral health needs of patients in the areas of Royal Oak and Birmingham, Michigan.